opencog/atomspace/opencog/matrix/README.md

    handled in an ad hoc manner.

  * Need a more consistent/coherent API for interacting with storage.
-   Currently, the `fetch` mathods do this, and there is a scattering of other store methods provided in an ad hoc, as-needed basis.
+   Currently, the `fetch` methods do this, and there is a scattering of other store methods provided in an ad hoc, as-needed basis.
 All this should be made prettier.